AudioJailbreak: Jailbreak Attacks against End-to-End Large Audio-Language Models: Evaluation

-We evaluate the universality of \attackname by setting $K=5$ and $\mathcal{X}^u=$ all the questions from the VoiceAssistant-400K dataset (resp. $K=10$ and $\mathcal{Q}^0$ and $\mathcal{Y}$ are all the pairs of harmful instructions and desired responses from the AdvBench dataset) for the weak adversary (resp. strong adversary).
-The questions/instructions used by \attackname for crafting a universal jailbreak audio are excluded when evaluating the ASR of this jailbreak audio.
-The results on the Qwen-Audio \smodelname are shown in~\Cref{fig:universal_result_unhelpful_scenario}. \attackname achieves at least 73\% attack success rate regardless of the adversary and the stealthy strategies.
-This {\uline{demonstrates the universality of \attackname in launching a jailbreak attack against different user prompts}}.
+We evaluate universality by setting $K=5$ and $\mathcal{X}^u=$ all questions from VoiceAssistant-400K dataset (resp. $K=10$ and $\mathcal{Q}^0\times\mathcal{Y}$ are all pairs of harmful instructions and desired responses from AdvBench) for the weak adversary (resp. strong adversary).
+Questions/instructions used for crafting universal jailbreak audio are excluded when evaluating its ASR.
+Results on Qwen-Audio in~\Cref{fig:universal_result_unhelpful_scenario} (results on more \smodelnames in Supplemental Material~\Cref{sec:universal_more_exper_result}) show \attackname achieves at least 73\% ASR regardless of adversary and stealthy strategies, {\uline{demonstrating \attackname's universality in launching jailbreak attacks against different user prompts}}.

+\bf Ablation Study.
+To understand the effectiveness of our multi-sample optimization (universality parameter $K>1$) to attack universality, we compare attack success rates between $K=1$ and $K=5$ on Qwen-Audio, focusing on the weak adversary where universality is more critical.
+Results depicted in \figurename~\ref{fig:universal_ablation} show that both ASR$_1$ and ASR$_2$ drop to nearly 0\% with $K=1$ across all stealthy strategies, significantly lower than with $K>1$, indicating that the multi-sample optimization is essential for attack universality.